tldr-pages/tldr/pages/common/tldr.md

 # tldr

 > Display simple help pages for command-line tools from the tldr-pages project.
-> Different tldr clients do not have the full specification of features, therefore some of these commands may not be accessible to your client
+> Different tldr clients do not have the full specification of features, therefore some of these commands may not be accessible to your client.
 > More information: <https://tldr.sh>.

 - Print the tldr page for a specific command (hint: this is how you got here!):